 - Their connectivity with each other is shown in the pinout diagram shown in the figure given below.

-- The encircled section analog pins consists of the Arduino pins which are connected to the corresponding AVR micro-controller ATmega-328 pins.
+- The encircled section analog pins consist of the Arduino pins which are connected to the corresponding AVR micro-controller ATmega-328 pins.

 - I have written both of the pins in front of each other, it will help to understand easily.

 - A complete package including ATmega 328 and Arduino can be used in several different real-life applications.